Private member's bill

-Private member's bill by country
+Private member's bill by region

 Australia

-In Australia, a draft bill is prepared by Parliamentary Counsel, acting under instructions from the private member.
+In Australia, a draft bill is prepared by the Parliamentary Counsel, acting under instructions from the MP.
 After community consultation, the member introduces the bill into the Parliament.

 Only 30 private members' bills or private senators' bills introduced into the Australian Parliament since 1901 have been passed into law.
 Of these, thirteen have been initiated by senators, ten by members and seven by the Speaker and Senate President.
 A larger number have passed one house but not the other.
-An even larger number did not pass the house in which they were introduced and thus lapsed.
+An even larger number did not pass the house in which they were introduced and thus lapsed at the dissolution of each parliament following the announcement of a federal election.

-Among the most notable of the successful bills was the Commonwealth Electoral Bill 1924, which introduced compulsory voting for federal elections.
-This was introduced by Senator for Tasmania Herbert Payne of the Nationalist Party on 16 July 1924, passed by the Senate on 23 July, passed by the House of Representatives on 24 July – both times with little debate – and given Royal Assent on 31 July.
+Among the most notable of the successful bills was the Commonwealth Electoral Bill 1924, which amended the Commonwealth Electoral Act 1918 to introduce compulsory voting for federal elections.
+This was introduced by Senator for Tasmania Herbert Payne of the Nationalist Party on 16 July 1924, passed by the Senate on 23 July, passed by the House of Representatives on 24 July – both times with little debate – and given royal assent on 31 July.
 Despite much public debate ever since on the issue of compulsory voting, the legislation has never been repealed.

 Another very notable private member's bill was the Euthanasia Laws Bill 1996, which deprived the Northern Territory, Australian Capital Territory and Norfolk Island legislatures of the power to make laws permitting euthanasia.
 This was introduced by Kevin Andrews, Member for Menzies, after the Northern Territory Legislative Assembly had passed such a law, the Rights of the Terminally Ill Act 1995.
 Although Andrews was a member of the Liberal Party, members and senators were allowed a conscience vote on the issue, and each side of the debate was supported by members and senators from all political parties.
+These laws prohibiting assisted dying were later repealed by the Restoring Territory Rights Bill 2022, this too was a private member's bill, however this was introduced by Labor MPs.